hkmandali/System-Design/README.md

   from a different db and the end user doesnt see much difference in the performance as these queries run for a longer time and doesnt block the db

+                                                     4. Encoding

+ >  When any data is being transmitted between two processes/applications , it is expected that data is encoded and then sent to other process which can be decoded by using the same algorithm which is used to encode the content .
+ > The reason for encoding is that , data in XML/ Json take more space compared to the binary(encoded) formats, this is not the same as encrypting which is used in data confidentiality purpose One of the simplest ways which we use in our daily practice encoding is serialization , which can be done using serializable interface
+  1. Json encoding isnt much useful because there isn't much saving in space

+  Below are some of the ways used in RPC calls , so that data can be sent in encoded format

+  > Thrift and protocol buffers

+  * Binary Protocol -- Thrift
+  * Compact Protocol -- Thrift
+  * Avro Encoding

+  The below two belong to Thrift
+  1. Binary protocol is similar to json encoding but the difference is that there are no field names (instead we use field tags)
+  1. Compact protocol is similar to binary , the diff being that it uses less bytes

+  > * Protocol Buffer has repeated string in addition to thrift

+  * Avro Encoding
+       This has reader and writer schema , this is preferable for dynamic schemas.
+  > Thrift and compact require code generation whereas Avro doesnt need it .
+   All 3 of the above use schemas

+  ###### Once data is encoded how does the data flow happen between the processes ?

+  > Data Flow Models

+  1. Through Databases -- Let's say we have data which needs to be sent between two processes , the easiest way is to store the data from one process into a db and then retrieving the data from db through second process ( dataflow through db )
+  1. Service Calls -- through Rest and RPC
+  1. Message Passing

+  * Dataflow through DB
+    What happens when a new column is added ? how does the disk seek happen ?
+    Since the data flow between old and new versions can happen i.e lets say we have data for some version and we have changed the schema in the next version ? how is it going to identify ?
+    The data is encoded with the latest version so we need to make sure of backward and forward compatibility

+  * Dataflow through Service Calls
+    * Web Service :
+      When http is used as an underlying protocol , it is called a web service .
+It is of two types .
+      1. Rest
+         This does it through url
+      1. Soap
+         Has the overhead of wsdl( web services definition lang) xml file
+    * RPC
+      THis is very much different from the local calls , the diff between RPC and IPC is that in case of IPC both the processes might be in the same computer or on the different but RPC is a method to call server from a client .
+      RPC can be built on top of rest .
+RPC needs something called Service discovery ( Request Routing ) and also RPC compatibility needs to be maintained
+  * Message Passing
+    This is similar to a message queue , has the advantage of message not being lost .
+Distributed actor frameworks are similar to message brokers .